(This piece was written by one-half of my brain. Please also read the other half-brain’s article: 12 Reasons the Wii U

 3. No Big Graphics Jump Over the Competition

 Why did people buy the Xbox 360 and the PS3?
 Better graphics.
 That was the selling point; these systems would blow you away with a level of detail you’ve never seen before.
 What is the Wii U offering?
-Graphics that may be slightly better than those of the 360 and PS3.
+Graphics that may be slightly better than those of the 360 and PS3, and far inferior to the Xbox One and the PS4.
 Why on earth would anyone buy the Wii U over a comparable machine with backlog of high-def games or new, far more powerful systems?

 4. No Internal Hard Drive

 Storage space is yet another of Nintendo’s many blind spots.
 When they created the Wii they didn’t even consider the issues of downloading games, and even balked when gamers demanded a solution.
 This time around, they are still relying on flash memory, although at least internal memory has gone to a choice of 8 or 32 GB from the half GB in the Wii.
 You can, at least, attach a USB drive, although about the last thing in my life I need is yet another device I have to plug into my power strip.

 5. Iffy Core Game Commitment